tgolubch/castanet/README.md

 1. Project and working directory structure
 1. Dependency installer shell script
 1. Experiment directory management functions
+1. Refresh example experiment in readme to fit end to end workflow script

 ### To do
 1. Python scripts adapted to OOP practices for security and speed
+1. Git hooks for contributors
 1. Unified API with end-to-end workflow endpoint
 1. Vectorization enhancements
 1. Containerize